Successione alla Italiana: history and heritage of Silvio Berlusconi [PART ONE]

 For the rest, there have been many acquittals, but they have also occurred because of the so-called ad personam laws, which Berlusconi, as the head of the government and the political majority, had voted through parliament specifically for the occasion.

-Berlusconi’s entry into politics signaled a point beyond which there was no turning baclk.
-This article is not dedicated only to this topic, which needs a book or two.
-We might emphasize it by just putting one fact here, one month ago there was de facto no anti-mafia committee in the Italian parliament.
-That will change in the upcoming weeks, after his death the coalition parties and the inner circle of the Forza Nuova might reconsider.
+Berlusconi’s entry into politics signalled a point beyond which there was no turning back.
+This article is not dedicated only to this topic, which requires a book or two.
+We might emphasize it by just putting one fact here, one month ago, there was de facto no anti-mafia committee in the Italian parliament.
+That will change in the upcoming weeks, after his death, the coalition parties and the inner circle of the Forza Nuova might reconsider.
 However, it is long to be seen how much the death of the capo of Forza Italia will change the political culture of his entourage.

 More to follow…